Advanced Combat Rules

 • A fatigued character has X disadvantages on all Insight, Intelligence and Charisma tests.
 A character's fatigue level is reduced by 1 over a one hour rest, or fully reset over an 8 hour rest.

-• A character is flanked when they are being attacked in melee by two or more enemy characters, attacked from behind or attacked by an enemy they are unaware of.
+• A character is flanked when they are being engaged by two or more enemy characters, attacked from their back arc or attacked by an enemy they are unaware of.
 Attacks against a character that is flanked have an advantage, some training, conditions and abilities require that characters are flanked in order to trigger.

 • A grappled character cannot use reactions nor any movement or free step actions and has Major Disadvantage on all Strength and Dexterity based skill tests - except those to break out of the grapple.